 If you have Boxy Pixel battery, feed the battery wires through the hole in the rear housing as shown by the green arrow.
 Then solder the battery wires to the backside of the connector on the SP board shown by the blue arrow.
 Skip this if you are using a stock battery.

 Note: your battery may come with a connector.
 If you cannot fit the connector, simply cut and hardware as shown at right.

 You may need to loosen the PCB fasteners.
 Ensure the screen is all the way down and be mindful of the orange flex cable as it is damaged easily!

 Do not make a hard crease, but careful fold the flex cable out of the way.

 If using an IPS screen, use some very soft foam behind the screen to keep it in place.
+I recommend the foam available in our store which comes with adhesive, but also understand some people may want to use their own.
 It may take some experimenting to ensure there is not too much force on the screen from the foam, but enough to hold it.
-The foam shown is the maximum amount I would recommend.
-It was fairly stiff.

 If too thick, this will cause some faint dark, or orange/brown spots in the viewable area when the back aluminum piece is screwed on and the IPS screen is turned on.
 This is caused by too much pressure on the backside of the IPS screen